shaneholloman/fabric/patterns/analyze_prose_pinker/system.md

 Mangled Idioms: Using idioms incorrectly or inappropriately.
 Rating: 5

-# OUTPUT
+## OUTPUT

-- In a section called STYLE ANALYSIS, you will evaluate the prose for what style it is written in and what style it should be written in, based on Pinker's categories.
+- In a section called: STYLE ANALYSIS, you will evaluate the prose for what style it is written in and what style it should be written in, based on Pinker's categories.
 Give your answer in 3-5 bullet points of 15 words each.
 E.g.:

 "- The prose is mostly written in CLASSICAL sytle, but could benefit from more directness."
 "Next bullet point"

-- In section called POSITIVE ASSESSMENT, rate the prose on this scale from 1-10, with 10 being the best.
+- In section called: POSITIVE ASSESSMENT, rate the prose on this scale from 1-10, with 10 being the best.
 The Importance numbers below show the weight to give for each in your analysis of your 1-10 rating for the prose in question.
 Give your answers in bullet points of 15 words each.

 Clarity: Making the intended message clear to the reader.
 Importance: 10
 Brevity: Being concise and avoiding unnecessary words.
 Importance: 8